ASSESSMENT POLICY

 • Provide timely and meaningful feedback to students on their assignments and assessment tasks.

-• Use variety of tools, strategies and methodologies to prepare authentic assessment.
+• Use a variety of tools, strategies, and methodologies to prepare authentic assessments.

-• Ensure that the school academic integrity guidelines are adhere to
+• Ensure that the school academic integrity guidelines are adhered to.

 Families

-• Partner in the child’s academic progress by being in touch with the teachers
+• Partner in the child’s academic progress by staying in touch with the teachers.

 Assessment and Reporting in PYP